 Another benefit will be the provision of much needed information to the U.S. Army Corps of Engineers (USACE) for an update of water control manuals, which dictate the storm-season operations of both reservoirs and date back to the 1970’s.

-Currently, dam operators are required to keep reservoirs at a significantly reduced water level during storm seasons, ensuring enough space to handle possible storms, regardless of the forecast even during drought.
+Currently, dam operators are required to keep reservoirs at a significantly reduced water level during storm seasons, ensuring enough space to handle possible storms, regardless of the forecast even during a drought.

 Yuba Water anticipates the approval of a new water control manual as construction of a new, secondary spillway at New Bullards Bar Dam is completed in 2024.
 The agency owns and operates New Bullards Bar Dam and Reservoir, whereas DWR owns and operates Oroville Dam and Reservoir.